Learn how to identify and treat powdery mildew disease using time-tested, organic and natural techniques.

 Symptoms usually appear later in the growing season on outdoor plants.
 Powdery mildew starts on young leaves as raised blister-like areas that cause leaves to curl, exposing the lower leaf surface.
 Infected leaves become covered with a white to gray powdery growth, usually on the upper surface; unopened flower buds may be white with mildew and may never open.
 Leaves of severely infected plants turn brown and drop.
 The disease prefers young, succulent growth; mature leaves are usually not affected.

 Fungal spores overwinter inside leaf buds and other plant debris.
 Wind, water and insects transmit the spores to other nearby plants.
-Zucchini, roses and zinnia are especially susceptible.
+Zucchini, beans, cucumbers, squash, pumpkins, tomatoes, roses and zinnia are especially susceptible.